mameau/mame-bash-launcher/README.md

 # mame-bash-launcher
-profile launcer for PCs in MAME
+profile launcher for PCs in MAME

-my profiled launcher for MAME computers, this was built for my use and publsshed here as an
+my profiled launcher for MAME computers, this was built for my use

 it wont setup the space for you